History of El Salvador in Timeline

 In 2019, El Salvador was ranked 108th in the Global Innovation Index.

-2019: Homicides Reported
+2019: Homicides Recorded

 In 2019, authorities reported a total of 2,365 homicides in El Salvador.

-2019: Contribution of Tourism to GDP
+2019: Tourism contribution to GDP

 In 2019, tourism contributed US$2970.1 million to El Salvador's GDP, representing 11% of total GDP.

-June 2020: Hospital El Salvador Inaugurated
+June 2020: Inauguration of Hospital El Salvador

-2020: Homicide Rate Drop Reported
+2020: Report on Homicide Rate Drop

-January 2021: Sources of Total Injections
+January 2021: Energy Injections by source

-According to the National Energy Commission, 94.4% of total injections during January 2021 came from hydroelectric plants (28.5%), geothermal (27.3%), biomass (24.4%), photovoltaic solar (10.6%) and wind (3.6%).
+According to the National Energy Commission, 94.4% of total injections during January 2021 came from hydroelectric plants (28.5% - 124.43 GWh), geothermal (27.3% - 119.07 GWh), biomass (24.4% 106.43 GWh), photovoltaic solar (10.6% - 46.44 GWh) and wind (3.6% - 15.67 GWh).

 February 2021: Nuevas Ideas Wins Legislative Elections

-June 2021: President Bukele Announces Bitcoin Legislation
+June 2021: President Bukele proposes Bitcoin as legal tender

 In June 2021, President Nayib Bukele announced he would introduce legislation to make Bitcoin legal tender in El Salvador.

-June 2021: Bitcoin Legal Tender
+June 2021: Bitcoin Legal Tender Legislation

 In September 2021, El Salvador's Supreme Court ruled to allow Bukele to run for a second term in 2024, despite constitutional prohibitions.

-September 2021: Bitcoin Becomes Legal Tender
+September 2021: Bitcoin becomes legal tender

 On 7 September 2021, Bitcoin officially became a legal tender in El Salvador.

-2021: El Salvador Economy
+2021: Complexity of El Salvador's Economy

 Among 77 countries included in a 2021 study, El Salvador had one of the least complex economies for doing business.